Articles for Class 9

 The omission of articles refers to situations where words are intentionally left out.
 There are certain cases in which articles are omitted:

-→ We generally do not use articles with the names of countries.
+→ Articles are not used with the names of countries.

 → Articles are not used with the names of languages, diseases, etc.

-→ We do not use articles with words like heaven, hell, God, or parliament.
+→ Articles are not used with words like heaven, hell, God, or parliament.

 → Articles are not used with 'northern, southern, western and eastern'.

-→ When the name of a building or monument contains two words and out of which one word is the name of a place or a person, articles are not used with such names.
+→ Articles are not used when the name of a building or monument contains two words out of which one word is the name of a place or a person.
 For example,

 Victoria Palace, Norwegian Airport, London Zoo, etc.